terryyin/rubygem_digger/notebook/Paper.md

 #### Classify using kNN

-I first tried the k-nearest neighbors algorithm (Shakhnarovich 2006) with the `KNeighborsClassifier` class from scikit-learn.
+I first tried the k-nearest neighbors algorithm (Shakhnarovich 2006) using the `KNeighborsClassifier` class from scikit-learn and compared classification accuracy with increasing number of neighbours from 1 to 30.

 ```python
 nb_range = np.arange(1, 31)